mubanjs/muban-skeleton/docs/guide/components.md

 1. **Import your styles in the Template files** - since styles are there to enhance your HTML, linking them from the template files feels like the sensible option.
 It does require a separate build step to extract all those styles from the templates.

    In some cases however - either at the start of the project, or somewhere near the end - you might choose to not use these local templates anymore, but instead use the server rendered pages.
 Keeping the local and server templates in sync might take too much effort (with the main reason to keep storybook available).
 In that scenario, there aren't any template files to include your scss files anymore, which means you need to revert to option 3.

-2. **Import your styles in the Component files** - However, some "partials" only include HTML and Styles, and don't require any JS logic to make them interactive.
-In that scenario, not each component has a file to include your scss files.
+2. **Import your styles in the Component files** - However, some "partials" only include HTML and styles, and do not require any JavaScript logic to make them interactive.
+In that scenario, not every component has a file to include your scss files.
 This forces us to create files with empty components, or we have to revert to option 3.

 3. **Glob all scss files in the project** - Setup wise this is the simplest option, but with the downside that if